Jason Guida

-Jason Guida (born August 4, 1977) is a former American professional mixed martial artist who last competed for Bellator.
+Jason Guida (born August 4, 1977) is an American former professional mixed martial artist who last competed for Bellator.
 A professional competitor from 2003 until 2014, he also fought for EliteXC, the WEC, KSW, Adrenaline MMA and World Extreme Fighting.
 Jason is the older brother of Ultimate Fighting Championship veteran Clay Guida.

 Background

 Born and raised in Illinois, Guida began wrestling in elementary school, he is four years older than his brother Clay.
 Both wrestled at Johnsburg High School and William Rainey Harper College.
 They both won a NAIA national title in 2001.

 Mixed martial arts career

 Early career

 Guida only had two amateur fights before turning professional in 2003.

 The Ultimate Fighter

 Guida appeared on The Ultimate Fighter: Team Nogueira vs. Team Mir and was eliminated in the first episode for failing to make the 206 lb weight limit by one pound.

 Independent promotions

 Following this, as a last minute replacement for Ken Shamrock, Guida faced former WWE pro wrestling star Bobby Lashley.
 Guida lost via unanimous decision.
 Before his bout with Lashley, he and Guida got in a scuffle at a pre-fight press conference that had to be broken up by Roy Jones Jr.

 Guida then suffered losses to UFC veteran Jeremy Horn and top Chechen contender Mamed Khalidov, but overcame his losing streak with a knockout win over former UFC fighter Logan Clark, ending the fight with a barrage of punches in the first round in Clark's hometown of Rochester, Minnesota.